 YES!
 Forget all the bro-nonsense that wants you to believe that carbs, sugar, insulin, artificial sweeteners, mixing carbs and fat, eating at night, eating after 6 pm.
 All of this is complete NONSENSE.
 The key to body composition is energy balance and it is scientifically proven.

 The reason why restricting foods work is because you eat a lot less calories that you would eat.
 You typically also eat a lot cleaner with this approach.
-And that is the main reason for weight loss.
+And that is the main reason for their weight loss.
 That’s why you see people eating fast food and losing weight in social media.
 Because they stay in a caloric deficit.
 This is also known as flexible dieting.

 Are you what you eat?

-Well no, but yes, let me explain this.
-I’m sure you’ve seen seen, eat crap and you will feel like crap, you are what you eat and a lot more.
+Yes and No , let me explain this.
+I’m sure you’ve heard it, eat crap and you will feel like crap, you are what you eat and other phrases.
 The reality is that your diet can suck and you can still have a good body, this is due to the science of energy balance.
 Let me give you an example;

-John maintains 11% body fat with 2400 calories per day, he decides he’s only eating fast food but maintaining his 2400 calories.
+John maintains 11% body fat with 2400 calories per day, he decides he’s eating mainly fast food but maintaining his 2400 calories.
 His physique will look the same due to his calorie needs, assuming he has a right ratio of macronutrients and he does a type of resistance training.